Bilinear spaces over a fixed field are simple unstable: Bilinear spaces in positive logic

 \section{Bilinear spaces in positive logic}

 We define and study the positive theory of $K$-bilinear spaces. \begin{definition} \thlabel{def:signature-of-bilinear-spaces} Let $K$ be some field.
 We define the signature $\L_K$ as follows: $\L_K$ includes the standard signature for $K$-vector spaces, with a function symbol for scalar multiplication for each $\lambda \in K$ and a symbol $\neq$ for inequality.
 Furthermore, for every $\lambda \in K$ we have a binary relation symbol $[x, y] = \lambda$, which will express that the bilinear product of $x$ and $y$ is $\lambda$. \end{definition} We naturally view every $K$-bilinear space as an $\L_K$-structure. \begin{definition} \thlabel{def:theories-of-bilinear-spaces} Let $K$ be some field.
-We define the following $\L_K$-theories: \begin{itemize} \item $T_K$ is the common h-inductive theory of all $K$-bilinear spaces, \item $T_K^s$ is the common h-inductive theory of all symmetric $K$-bilinear spaces, \item $T_K^a$ is the common h-inductive theory of all alternating $K$-bilinear spaces. \end{itemize} We write $T_K^*$ if something applies to all of $T_K$, $T_K^s$ and $T_K^a$. \end{definition} Any positive existential formula $\phi(\bar{x})$ is equivalent to one of the form
+We define the following $\L_K$-theories: \begin{itemize} \item $T_K$ is the common h-inductive theory of all $K$-bilinear spaces, \item $T_K^s$ is the common h-inductive theory of all symmetric $K$-bilinear spaces, \item $T_K^a$ is the common h-inductive theory of all alternating $K$-bilinear spaces. \end{itemize} We write $T_K^*$ if a statement applies to all of $T_K$, $T_K^s$ and $T_K^a$. \end{definition} Note that having a symbol for inequality forces the homomorphisms between models of $T_K^*$ to be injective.